The Strategic Role of Location-Based Marketing

 More Location-Based Advertising Examples

-But, with a little tweaking to the place-based advertising strategy, you can get really specific in who sees your ad.
+With a little tweaking to the place-based advertising strategy, you can get really specific in who sees your ad.
 With GPS data, you can serve your ad to customers when they enter your store’s radius.
 This is commonly referred to as geofencing or proximity marketing.

 Part of a rock-solid location based advertising strategy is also to have a mechanism to turn it off.
 With a place-based advertising plan, customers no longer see an ad once they move outside of a set radius.
 This helps stymie budget waste and focus your marketing dollars on more likely conversions.